-Staff are expected to inform the school in writing or in discussion with the Headteacher about any such matter which might have implications for the safeguarding of children in school so that the school can safeguard the welfare of the member of staff as well as pupils/students.

-- measures that need to be put in place to safeguard children (e.g. by putting arrangements in place to stop or restrict a person coming into school where a potential risk to children has been identified) - define expectations of employees and volunteers in relation to the use of landline telephones and personally owned mobile telephones while working with children ask intrusive questions of staff regarding those they live with or have relationships/associations with
+- have a clear expectation that staff will discuss with the executive headteacher/specified person any relationship/ association (in or out of school or online) that may have implications for the safeguarding of children in school - create a culture where staff feel able to raise these issues - safeguard their employees' welfare and contribute to their duty of care towards their staff - identify whether arrangements are needed to support these staff - consider whether there are measures that need to be put in place to safeguard children (e.g., by putting arrangements in place to stop or restrict a person coming into school where a potential risk to children has been identified) - define expectations of employees and volunteers in relation to the use of landline telephones and personally owned mobile telephones while working with children ask intrusive questions of staff regarding those they live with or have relationships/associations with Keeping children safe in education states that schools should make clear their expectation that staff should disclose any relationship or association (in the real world or online) that may impact on the school's ability to safeguard pupils.
+This applies to all staff in all schools, not just those in early or later years childcare.